Stephen Sylvanie / Special to the Sun

-Similar to Nevada’s medical marijuana program, individual counties also will have the right to vote against allowing medical marijuana dispensaries.
+Similar to Nevada’s medical marijuana program, individual counties also will have the right to vote against allowing recreational marijuana dispensaries.
 Twelve of Nevada’s 16 counties currently ban medical marijuana establishments.
 But that doesn’t stop residents of those counties from being legally allowed to use marijuana within the county.
 As long as a person is on their own private property or on rented property where its use is permitted by the owner, they can use marijuana anywhere in Nevada.

 Who will own the dispensaries?
 Can I open one?

 For the first 18 months after recreational dispensaries are allowed to open, only those currently with a medical marijuana license can own and operate them.
 After that, the general public will have their shot, similar to liquor stores.

 Qualifications for members of the general public will be determined in the upcoming Legislature.
 But with little framework for such licenses outlined in Ballot Question 2, Segerblom and fellow State Sen. Patricia Farley said figuring out how to issue state certifications, and who will get them, is one of their biggest concerns.

 “It’s going to be tough to figure out how to implement it because the wording was so vague,” Segerblom said.